 |Dragon #142|| |

 The New AD&D 2nd Edition is a giant stride forward from the first game.
 Experienced players will find all the rules they've grown accustomed to.
 New players will discover a more complete and easier to understand set of rules.

 There are many changes between 1st and 2nd edition, many more than is usually noted.
 At the same time, many of them are subtle ones.
 Ultimately, this is an article focusing on the shift away from the old-school playstyle, and as such I'm going to detail only those rules changes that affect that.
-So while, for example, the alteration of the bard, or the removal of artifacts from core, or the elimination of the monk and assassin are notable changes, the game isn't any more or less old school because of them.
+So while, for example, the alteration of the bard, or the removal of artifacts from core, or the elimination of the monk and assassin are all notable changes, the game isn't any more or less old school because of them.
 If you want just a changelog, I've assembled one over the years compiled from various sources and my own observations: you can get it at this link.

 Flavour and Guidance

 The Dungeon Master's Guide, of course, contains extensive articles on how to conduct a game (2nd Edition is a major improvement over the first edition in this regard)